On this page

 If a scheduled sleep or rest time is part of the centre’s daily routine, then 1 cot, bed, stretcher or mattress will be needed for each child attending.

-PF37 All-day under 2 sleep space
+PF37 All-day services: under 2 sleep space

 Criteria